boltgolt/howdy/README.md

 wget -O /tmp/howdy_install.py https://raw.githubusercontent.com/Boltgolt/howdy/master/installer.py && sudo python3 /tmp/howdy_install.py
 ```

 This will guide you through the installation.
-When that's done run `howdy add` to add a face model for the current user.
+When that's done run `howdy USER add` and replace `USER` with your username to add a face model.

 If nothing went wrong we should be able to run sudo by just showing your face.
 Open a new terminal and run `sudo -i` to see it in action.